Ezchan/color-preferences/README.md

 This project uses .NET CORE, Angular 8, Entity Framework, Bootstrap, and SQL for the db

+I did not use the Repository Pattern or Dependency Injection in my sample just due to the scope of this project, but if you guys need me to add it I can.

 If you need to download the .NET CORE SDK/.NET CLI you can do so here -> https://dotnet.microsoft.com/download

 ### Steps to Run: